-ESTJs are strong, traditional friends who appreciate loyalty and shared values.
-Friendships with the ESTJ personality type are often defined by their mutual activities and routines, by external factors, more so than the sense of intellectual or mystical compatibility.
+People with the ESTJ personality type (Executives) are strong, traditional friends who appreciate loyalty and shared values.
+Friendships with them are often defined by their mutual activities and routines – by external factors – more so than the sense of intellectual or mystical compatibility.
 But this in no way diminishes the relationships – ESTJs’ friendships of dependability and mutual interest can be powerful connections that endure life’s changes with immutable constancy.

-Among their established friends, ESTJs show themselves to be outgoing and enthusiastic, always more than happy to bring others along for some healthy sport and outdoor activity.
-ESTJs sometimes get a little overbearing in their push for participation, but it’s just because they want everyone to have a good time.
-ESTJs’ friends are never short on invites to social activities and events, from tickets to a local ball game, to a weekend camping trip, to Sunday BBQ.
+Among their established friends, people with the ESTJ personality type show themselves to be outgoing and enthusiastic, always more than happy to bring others along for some healthy sport and outdoor activity.
+They sometimes get a little overbearing in their push for participation, but it’s just because they want everyone to have a good time.
+Their friends are never short on invites to social activities and events, from tickets to a local ball game, to a weekend camping trip, to a Sunday BBQ.

-ESTJs’ challenge in friendship isn’t about finding fun things to do or people to do them with, but in finding diversity in their friends and activities.
-For all their community participation, ESTJs struggle immensely in even fully listening to differing opinions, let alone befriending people who consistently express alternate viewpoints.
-Whether about local political issues or the validity of a more emotional, idealistic disposition than they think is reasonable, ESTJs should make an effort to truly understand these alternate viewpoints.
+ESTJs’ challenge in friendship isn’t about finding fun things to do or people to do them with but in finding diversity in their friends and activities.
+For all their community participation, they struggle immensely in even fully listening to differing opinions, let alone befriending people who consistently express alternate viewpoints.
+Whether about local political issues or the validity of a more emotional, idealistic disposition than they think is reasonable, people with the ESTJ personality type can make more of an effort to truly understand these alternate viewpoints.

 Exposing themselves to new ideas among acquaintances who think differently can do no harm – either people with the ESTJ personality type discover better ways and a stronger foundation or they gain all the more confidence in their beliefs for having successfully defended them.
 Just as they may think those loners who spend their lives in their basements playing video games need to get out more, ESTJs themselves need to make sure they get out of their own bubble of unchallenged opinions and beliefs.